Jonathan Haidt: Moral foundations theory

 Haidt and his collaborators asserted that the theory also works well to explain political differences.
 According to Haidt, liberals tend to endorse primarily the care and fairness foundations, whereas conservatives tend to endorse all foundations more equally.
 Later, in The Righteous Mind, a sixth foundation, Liberty/oppression, was presented.
+More recently, Haidt and colleagues split the fairness foundation into equality (which liberals tend to endorse strongly) and proportionality (which conservatives tend to endorse strongly).
+In this work, they also developed the new revised Moral Foundations Questionnaire-2 which has 36 items, measuring Care, Equality, Proportionality, Loyalty, Authority, and Purity.
+He has also made the case for Ownership to be an additional foundation.

-"The Elephant and the Rider"
+"The elephant and the rider"

 One widely cited metaphor throughout Haidt's books is that of the elephant and the rider.
 His observations of social intuitionism, the notion that intuitions come first and rationalization second, led to the metaphor described in his work.
 The rider represents consciously controlled processes, and the elephant represents automatic processes.
 The metaphor corresponds to Systems 1 and 2 described in Daniel Kahneman's Thinking, Fast and Slow.
 This metaphor is used extensively in both The Happiness Hypothesis and The Righteous Mind.

-Non-academic works

-Haidt has authored the following non-academic books for general audiences, related to various subjects in psychology and politics.